Roma29734/keep-Aps/README.md

 ---

 * This is a simple note taking app
-* developed in Kotlin language
+* Developed in Kotlin language
-* with application library number
+* Using the room library
-* the application will be attractive
+* App will be updated regularly
-* and it comes with new features!
+* New features to come!

 ___